 As the disorder gets more serious, additional symptoms may develop, including:

-• Difficulty wearing shoes because bone spurs (overgrowths) develop.
-Wearing high-heeled shoes can be particularly difficult.
+- Difficulty wearing shoes because bone spurs (overgrowths) develop

 The sooner this condition is diagnosed, the easier it is to treat.
-Therefore, the best time to see Dr. Hoy is when you first notice that your big toe feels stiff or hurts when you walk, stand, bend over, or squat.
+Therefore, the best time to see a foot and ankle surgeon is when you first notice symptoms.
 If you wait until bone spurs develop, your condition is likely to be more difficult to manage.

-In diagnosing hallux rigidus, Dr. Hoy will examine your feet and manipulate the toe to determine its range of motion.
-X-rays are usually required to determine how much arthritis is present as well as to evaluate any bone spurs or other abnormalities that may have formed.
+In diagnosing hallux rigidus, the surgeon will examine your feet and move the toe to determine its range of motion.
+X-rays help determine how much arthritis is present as well as to evaluate any bone spurs or other abnormalities that may have formed.

-• Shoe modifications.
-Shoes that have a large toe box should be worn, because they put less pressure on your toe.
+- Shoe modifications.
+Shoes with a large toe box put less pressure on your toe.
 Stiff or rocker-bottom soles may also be recommended.
-Most likely, you’ll have to stop wearing high heels.

-• Orthotic devices.
-Custom orthotic devices may improve the function of your foot.
+- Orthotic devices.
+Custom orthotic devices may improve foot function.

-• Medications.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be prescribed to help reduce pain and inflammation.
-Supplements such as glucosamine-chondroitin sulfate and some vitamins and minerals may also be helpful.
+- Medications.
+Oral nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be recommended to reduce pain and inflammation.

-• Injection therapy.
-Injections of corticosteroids in small amounts are sometimes given in the affected toe to help reduce the inflammation and pain.
+- Injection therapy.
+Injections of corticosteroids may reduce inflammation and pain.